spasiu/precourse/pages/recursion.md

 ## Summary

 Recursion is awesome.
-In the interest of learning we've picked easy to understand examples that focus on numbers, but where it really shines is in allowing you to iterate over nested data structures, something will do a lot of during our course.
-So it's definitely worth being exposed to.
+In the interest of learning we've picked examples that focus on numbers because we know how to do math in JavaScript, but where recursion is really helpful is in allowing us to iterate over nested data structures, something we will do during our course.
+It's definitely worth being exposed to.

-We've also learned to use functions with return statements, and if statements.
-These are powerful tools but not always better then single line functions and ternary operators (_boolean_ **?** _then_ **:** _else_).
-Keeping everything in a single expression makes it easier to write code without bugs (mistakes), but it also makes it harder to read.
+We've also learned to use if statements, and functions with return statements.
+These are powerful tools.
+Keeping everything in a single expression makes it easier to write code without bugs (mistakes), but it also makes it harder to read and write longer functions.

 ## Break time